 Should AMR become bullish am I required to sit tight and do nothing?
 No. There are several things that you could do:

 - You could buy to close the short call (perhaps at a loss), and allow the stock to move higher unencumbered.

 - You could buy to close the $8.00 short call and then sell to open a NEW short call further out in time (perhaps June in this example) and at a higher (out of the money) strike price.
 This would allow the stock to gain more value before being sold at the new higher short call strike price.

 - You could simply allow the assignment of the $8.00 call, be happy with the 14.3% return and move on to your next trade.

 One word of caution: You may have heard this strategy used as a defensive hedge in a bearish market.
 It really isn’t intended as such.
 The only protection that the covered call affords you is to the new lowered cost basis.
 Any further bearishness below your cost basis would be a loss to your overall portfolio.
 There are better strategies to protect your positions in the event of a bearish trend.
 If you haven’t already read Part 1 in this series – please do so.
 It is about hedging a position using the long put option.

 As you can see, this very simple strategy can be an effective tool for an investor.
-If you are intrigued by the possibilities using options in your portfolio, I highly suggest that you take the time to study the craft and I would encourage you to become a student of ours at OptionsAnimal.
+If you are intrigued by the possibilities using options in your portfolio and interested in finding the most successful options strategy, I highly suggest that you take the time to study the craft and I would encourage you to become a student of ours at OptionsAnimal.
 I know, a shameless plug, but how else are you going to become proficient in the use of options if you don’t study and train???
 Take the time to just check us out.
 It will be well worth it.